akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice looked in.

-Her mother lay still.
-Too still.
-Her eyes were closed, her hands folded.
+Mother lay there with her eyes closed, her hands folded in the stillness.

-Beatrice didn’t cry.
-She went in and knelt beside the bed and put her cheek against her mother’s hand.
-It was oddly cool to touch.
-Not cold yet.
-Just cool.
+Beatrice went in and knelt beside the bed and felt her mother’s wrist, but there was no telltale throb of life.
+She did not cry, but put her cheek against the hand.
+It was oddly cool to the touch—not cold yet, just cool.

-Behind her, Harold made a sound she had never heard before and would never hear again.
-A sound that didn’t belong to the man who had crossed blades with rebels and dragged drowning lords from rivers.
+There was a sound behind her, a sound she had never heard before and would never hear again; it was a sound that didn’t belong to the man who had crossed blades with rebels and dragged drowning lords from rivers.

 She couldn’t turn around.
 She wouldn’t.
 Yet she did.

-She lifted Goosie—who had followed, always—and held her so that the goose’s head rested against her father’s shaking shoulder.
+She lifted Goosie, who had followed her, always, and held her so that the goose’s head rested against her father’s shaking shoulder.

 “There,” she whispered.
 “She knows you.”